lukingroup/pylabnet/README.md

 git clone https://github.com/lukingroup/pylabnet.git
 ```
 ---
-**NOTE**
+**NOTE ON DEVELOPMENT IN DEDICATED ENVIRONMENT**

-For installation in a dedicated pip virtual environment, create the virtual environment - can be done from the command line using
+For installation in a dedicated pip virtual environment to prevent conflicts with the base python package, create a virtual environment - can be done from the command line using
 ```bash
 python -m venv /path/to/new/virtual/testenv
 ```